phront/fl-sql/README.md

 fl-sql
 ======

-A prototype that combines functional programming and SQL.
+A prototype that supports combination of functional programming and SQL.